abeltyr/medusa-scaffolder/CONTRIBUTING.md

 ## 🙏 Thank You!

-Your contributions make this project better for the entire MedusaJS community.
-We appreciate your time and effort!
+This tool is open source and your contributions make this project better for the entire MedusaJS community.

 ---